metroidret/m1disasm/readme.md

 Based on the prior work of SnowBro (Kent Hansen), Dirty McDingus, and the metconst wiki.
 ZaneDubya's MMC3 mapper port was also a useful resource in making this.
 Figurative fork of alex-west's [met1disasm](https://github.com/alex-west/met1disasm) GitHub repository.

 The code has been manually reworked multiple times in a laborious journey to find the assembler fit for the job.
 (Ophis -> asm6f -> ca65 -> WLA-DX)
+Versions of WLA-DX prior to v10.7 will not work.

 To build, run `python build.py` in the root folder of the disassembly.
 Each bank will be compiled into its own object file, and then linked together.
-Right now, there is nothing to ensure multi-bank labels have consistant NES memory locations in every bank they're in.
+Right now, there is nothing to ensure multi-bank labels have consistent NES memory locations in every bank they're in.
 This may change eventually.

+### Contributing

 Please be sure to verify that your code produces an exact copy of the original before submitting a pull request.